occivink/kakoune-snippets/README.md

 Add `snippets.kak` to your autoload dir: `~/.config/kak/autoload/`, or source it manually.

-Thie plugin has a dependency on `perl`.
+This plugin requires kakoune version `v2019.07.01` and has a dependency on `perl`.

 ## Usage